-For every 1MW of green electricity created by a renewable energy producer, they earn a REGO (Renewable Energy Guarantee of Origin) Certificate.
+For every 1MW of green electricity created, the producer earns a REGO (Renewable Energy Guarantee of Origin) Certificate.
 Ecotricity describes this as a “birth certificate” for that unit of green power.
 The power goes into the grid and the producer is paid for it.
 Where does the certificate go?
 The producer doesn’t own the power any more, it’s gone into the national mix.
 The certificate can be sold – separately – to any electricity company.
 Whoever owns the certificate owns that unit of green energy, and they can allocate it to the customers who’ve asked for clean fuel.
-The certificates help account for green energy that has been passed on to customers.
+The certificates help account for green energy flowing into the grid that has been passed on to customers.

-Maybe we’d actually purchase the green electricity from the renewable producer, as well as the REGO.
+Maybe Smog would actually purchase units of green electricity from the renewable producer, as well as REGOs.
 That’s an investment in renewables – right?
 Well, most of the renewables in operation now are heavily subsidised by government grants derived from bills.
-Buying from them isn’t an investment in additional green power production, and that’s what is really needed.
-As one blog on this tricky subject says: “we need about 3GW of new renewable generation capacity annually if we are to achieve our 2050 net-zero target and work towards averting a catastrophic climate breakdown.”
+Buying from them isn’t an investment in additional green power production.
+As one helpful blog on this tricky subject says: “we need about 3GW of new renewable generation capacity annually if we are to achieve our 2050 net-zero target and work towards averting a catastrophic climate breakdown.”
 Buying green power from existing sources and shuffling certificates around won’t get us there.

-Our imagined Gower (Coal) Power also has non-green customers – we give them a mix of green and brown fuel.
-When more customers ask for just green power, we allocate more of it to them, and more brown goes to the other lot- generated ourselves or bought from other brown sources.
-Of course, we could buy more green instead … but it costs more, particularly when more people are asking for it and not enough is being produced.
+Smog Energy also has non-green customers.
+Smog allocates them a mix of green and brown fuel.
+When more customers like you ask for green power, Smog balances things by allocating less green to the other lot, topping them up with more brown fuel, either generated by Smog themselves or bought from other brown sources.
+Of course, they could buy more green instead … but it costs more, particularly when more people are asking for it and not enough is being produced.
 Genuinely 100% green power, from genuinely 100% green companies, does cost more – for now.